sendsmaily/Sendsmaily-Sync-for-Magento/README.md

 Usually a good place to start would be to check Magento CRON's `Schedule Ahead for` value.
 We have found that value of **60** works the best, if you are running daily exports.

 ## Changelog

+### 2.0.2

+- Opt-in emails trigger for newsletter from subscribers
+- Google reCAPTCHA support for newsletter form

 ### 2.0.1